Casperdroid5/BluetoothESP32andAPP/README.md

-# ESP32 Bluetooth Controlled 6DOF Robotic Arm
+# Remote Controlled 6DOF Robotic Arm

-This project allows you to control a 6 Degrees of Freedom (6DOF) robotic arm using an ESP32 microcontroller via Bluetooth.
+This project allows you to control a 6 Degrees of Freedom (6DOF) robotic arm using an ESP32 microcontroller via Bluetooth an a android APP.
 The robotic arm can be wirelessly controlled from a mobile application built with MIT App Inventor.

 ## Features